 The Ruin Garden

-Before you enter the ‘Dark Gate’ to the casemates, you can walk through some ruins on the left side of the pathway.
+Just before reaching the entrance to the ‘Dark Gate’ leading to the casemates, take a leisurely stroll through the ancient ruins on the left side of the pathway.

 The muster of Arms Exhibition

-The entrance to the Muster of Arms exhibition is located in a separate tower on the castle ground.
+The entrance to the Muster of Arms exhibition is situated in a separate tower within the castle grounds.
+To reach the start of the expo, you have two options: descend to the basement level using an elevator, or taking the stairs.

 Casemates Exhibition

-We enjoyed our visit to this part of the castle museum a lot partially because of the awesome location in the cool corridors under the castle.
+We enjoyed our visit to this section of the castle museum, thanks in part to its superb location in the subterranean passages beneath the castle.

 Eclipse of the Crescent Moon Exhibition